Regnaros/dining_philosophers_problem/README.md

 # dining_philosophers_problem
-Concurrent solution to the dining philosophers problem
+A concurrent solution to the dining philosopher's problem.